gitkraken/gitkraken-client-docs/gitkraken-client/common-issues.md

 Symptoms:

-- Branches to not appear in GitKraken - only one of the branches will be detected.
+- Branches not appearing in GitKraken - only one of the branches will be detected when they share a name.
-- This can also apply to files - if two files share the same name with only different capitalization.
+- This can also apply to files.
+If two files share the same name with only different capitalization one may appear deleted, moved, or not at all.
 - This can also manifest as the file being staged but not showing as staged when running a `git status`.

 To avoid these capitalization issues, we recommend giving each branch, file, and remote a unique name.

 ***